Skip to content

 Physical closeness does not guarantee stronger engagement.

-Some one-location teams do well.
+Some co-located teams do well.
 Some do not.
 Some distributed teams struggle.
 Others thrive.
-Even employees who work alone at their location can score highly when the conditions around them are right.
+Employees who work alone can score the highest of all, when the conditions around them are right.

+It is whether your organization understands the realities your teams work in, and acts on them.
 That is where better employee experience work begins.
-Not with assumptions about location, but with data, dialogue, and follow-up that helps leaders respond where it matters most.
+Not with assumptions about location, but with data, dialogue, and follow-up that helps leaders respond where it actually matters.

 FAQ